bloominstituteoftechnology/yellow_banana/README.md

 5. Run the package:

     ```bash
-    export MY_ENV_VAR="TestEnvironment"
+    export OPENAI_API_KEY="xyz"
-    yellow_banana "Lady Gaga"
+    yellow_banana "What is the meaning of life?"
     ```

 ## Publishing

-1. Make an account at [Pypi](https://pypi.org/) and set up a token in your environment.
+1. Make an account at [Pypi](https://pypi.org/) and set up their token in your environment.

 2. Install Twine: